CNMNetBootcamp/team-project-mymoviechoice/MyMovieChoice/MyMovieChoice/ReadMe.txt

 ﻿Jose was here
 David wuz here
-Wesley was here as well
+Wesley was here as well\
+yo wazzup this is the FBI